Skip to main content

 A Governed Protocol Stack

-Open Execution Engine is the domain-agnostic execution enforcement substrate.
-It provides the deterministic primitives every SOF-compliant agent runs on: policy evaluation via Sigil Sign, Intent Attestation issuance, consensus hold management, and gated RPC/bundler execution.
-Not specific to any industry — it is the substrate.
+Open Execution Engine is the reference implementation of the SOF enforcement specification.
+Policy evaluation via Sigil Lex, Intent Attestation issuance, consensus hold management, and gated RPC/bundler execution.
+One valid signer; not the only valid one.

-Fiduciary Agent Framework converts OEE’s technical enforcement into bounded fiduciary instruments — entity templates, operating agreements, and warranty.md policy structure so human General Partners can assume quantifiable liability without unlimited personal exposure.
+Fiduciary Agent Framework converts cryptographic guarantees from any conforming signer into bounded fiduciary instruments — entity templates, operating agreements, and warranty.md policy structure so human General Partners can assume quantifiable liability without unlimited personal exposure.

 Layer 3: Vertical Boilerplates